In loving memory of Charlotte, wife of James Driver, of Halifax, who died 27th Jany 1873, aged 28 years.

-From a report in the Halifax Courier, dated December 29th,1917, it appears that James was hit on the back by a bomb from an enemy aeroplane and died of wounds at the Casualty Clearance Station on 16th December 1917, aged 28.
+From a report in the Halifax Courier, dated December 29th,1917, it seems that James was hit on the back by a bomb from an enemy aeroplane and died of wounds at the Casualty Clearance Station on 16th December 1917, aged 28.

 He was buried at Mendinghem Military Cemetery, West-Vlaanderen, Belgium, grave reference VI.BB.17.
 (CWGC)

 James Driver is commemorated at Lister Lane Cemetery on the gravestone of grave number 1254